thriveweb/deking-new/content/pages/home.md

   link: contact
 welcomeTitle: ' We can simply make it happen.'
 welcomeButton:
-  label: About Us
+  label: Our Process
-  link: about
+  link: process
 servicesTitle: How can we help you today?
 bannerTitle: 25 Year Guarantee
 bannerDescription: >